viktor-kirschner/seedling/README.md

     OpenAI 4o can use this tool, but it’s clumsy with it, leading to many corrections and higher costs.

     I created an AI connector for GPT-5, but so far it’s not a big fan of Seedling.
 I’ll be improving this in the next few days.
+- Update : The GPT-5 API connector has been made, it seems to be working perfectly.
+See **/seedling v1.0/GPT-5_connector/** for details.

 Linux support is in progress — testing should be complete soon.
 More API backends will be added later, but only if they prove stable inside Seedling’s autonomous tool-building cycles.

 **🛣️ Roadmap & Vision**